The House and Senate have been fighting over the Russia sanctions bill

 The Treasury meeting was first reported by The Daily Beast.

 Marc Short, Trump’s director of legislative affairs, said earlier Monday “the administration is fully supportive of (current Iran and Russia) sanctions.”

 “What our concern is that the legislation, we believe, sets an unusual precedent of delegating foreign policy to 535 members of Congress by not including certain national security waivers that have always been consistently a part of sanctions bills in the past,” he said.

 Stripping those create a “challenge” for the administration, and so “the way its currently drafted is something that neither a Democratic or Republican administration would support.”

-since it passed the Senate last month, 98-2.
-Before recess, the Senate passed a new version of the bill to address House concerns about a "blue slip" violation, over the constitutional requirement that revenue bills begin in the House.
+The House and Senate have been fighting over the Russia sanctions bill since it passed the Senate last month, 98-2.
+Before recess, the Senate passed a new version of the bill to address House concerns about a “blue slip” violation, over the constitutional requirement that revenue bills begin in the House.

 Multiple House GOP aides say there are a couple of snags that are currently being discussed at the leadership level.

 One is a concern that Democrats have raised about making the review process for sanctions essentially equal in the House and Senate.

 House Democrats say the technical tweaks the Senate made last month make it more difficult to bring a review resolution to a vote in the House.